-In a time of change, your ability to create inspiration is essential: both for attracting people to your project and motivating them to deliver results.
+In this time of change your ability to create inspiration is essential: both for attracting people to your project and enthusing them to do more.

-Far better to share your vision in an inspiring way, explain why it is their vision too, and then let them make up their own minds.
+Far better to share your vision with them in a way that inspires them, helps them to understand why it is their vision too.
+Then let them make up their own minds.

-If they decide “Yes,” you know that you can count on their committed support, no matter what happens.
-If they say “No” then you have saved yourself a lot of trouble.
+If they decide “Yes” then you will know that you can count on their committed support, no matter what happens.

 The CEOs of Unilever and Apple both understand this.
-In recent years both have effectively said to shareholders:
+In recent years they have both effectively said to shareholders:

 “This is where we are going.
 If you don’t like it, sell your stock.”

-They know that investors who are not committed to travelling the same path with them will be a drain on their time and energy.
-And in a time of change, that is energy and time they cannot afford to waste.
+They know that investors who are not committed to travelling the same path with them will be a drain on their energy and time.
+And in a time of global change, that is energy and time they cannot afford to waste.

-The same applies to your managers, employees, customers, and anybody else whose support you need: are they on your bus or off your bus?
+The same applies to your managers, employees, customers, and anybody else whose support you need: are they on the bus or off the bus?
 Will they lead, follow, or get out of the way?
-Choose!

-The more you inspire people to want to travel with you through this imperfect, churning world, the more you will build a team that actively works to find the opportunities in every problem instead of questioning every step of the way.
+The more you ask people to decide whether they are committed, and the more you inspire people to decide for themselves whether they want to travel with you through this imperfect, churning world, the more you will build a team that actively works to find the opportunities in every problem instead of questioning and complaining every step of the way.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.